louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Mapped legacy attributes to the new BoxType model
    - Identified common manufacturers and their product lines

+9. **BoxType Synchronization**: Implemented the BoxType transformer to synchronize box types from the legacy system:
+   - Created BoxTypeTransformer class to handle data transformation
+   - Added proper unit conversion for dimensions (mm to cm) and weights (g to kg)
+   - Implemented rounding to ensure decimal values meet database constraints
+   - Added detailed descriptions including manufacturer, dimensions, and weights

+10. **Box Purpose Management**: Improved the box purpose management:
+    - Moved the purpose field from BoxType to Box model to match legacy system design
+    - Created BoxPurpose choices in the Box model with standard options (Storage, Picking, Transport, Workshop)
+    - Updated BoxTransformer to determine purpose based on box type characteristics
+    - Removed the purpose column from BoxType table to simplify the data model

 ## Next Steps
 1. Implement the UI components for inventory management
 2. Create APIs for inventory operations